-The sweetened coconut sold in grocery stores is made by taking the
+Sweetened coconut, sold in grocery stores, is made by taking the

 desiccated coconut described above and soaking it in a corn syrup,

-propylene glycol solution with sodium metabisulfate added as a
+propylene glycol solution with sodium metabisulfite added as a

 There is a huge difference between raw, dehydrated coconut